arclab-hku/fast-dodging/README.md

 # Fast-dodging

-In this repo, we provide the code of fast detection and state estimation of fast small objects.
+In this repo, we provide the code of our fast detection and state estimation of fast moving small objects.
 Related paper: "Perception and Avoidance of Multiple Fast Moving Small Objects forQuadrotors with Only Low-cost RGBD Camera".

 youtube link: https://www.youtube.com/watch?v=n1rlnFTOBGE